Brain-Washing (book): Church of Scientology version

 An example of this generalized style can be found in chapter 6, where a relatively uninformed technique of control is described as...

 "As an example of this, we find an individual refusing to obey and being struck.
 His refusal to obey is now less vociferous.
 He is struck again, and his resistance is lessened once more.
 He is hammered and pounded again and again, until, at length, his only thought is direct and implicit obedience to that person from whom the force has emanated."

 According to the journalist Tony Ortega, the primary thesis of the work was "how to use psychiatry and psychology to carry out a communist takeover of the West," with critics and active communists calling it a "crude and laughable forgery," and Edward Hunter, author of Brainwashing In China, "described it as a fictional and inferior version of his own [book]."

 In addition, the Church of Scientology is listed as the greatest enemy to Communism: "[The communist] operative should also spare no expense in smashing out of existence, by whatever means, any actual healing group, such as...
 Church of Scientology."
 The Church of Scientology is mentioned 5 times, but the Catholic Church is only mentioned 2 times.
 The Eastern Orthodox Church, which was the dominant religious belief in the Soviet Union at the time, is not mentioned at all.
+It also lists Christian Science as a target of this claimed plot by psychiatry.